-As National Parks become flooded with more and more people every single day, it can seem difficult to find solitude.
+As National Parks, state parks, and other public lands become flooded with more and more people every single day, it can seem difficult to find solitude.
 But you can avoid crowds in even the most popular places.
 You just have to know how to find it and where to find it.
 You’ve come to the right place!

 In this blog post, I’m sharing seven different ways that you can avoid crowds when hiking.
 These tips have worked for me many, many times over the years.
-While they’re not guaranteed to be applicable to every location, I believe these actions are your very best chances of finding the solitude that we all crave on the trails.
+While they’re not guaranteed to apply to every location, I believe these seven actions are your very best chances of finding the solitude that we all crave on the trails.

 7 Ways to Avoid Crowds When Hiking

 Disclaimer: This post may contain affiliate links.
 If you click on the links, I may receive a small commission at no extra cost to you.
 As always, all opinions are my own.
 Thanks so much for your support!